Scheduled tours to the Patarei Prison

 Patarei is a culture park with rich history, offering different opportunities to spend your leisure time.
 Discover Patarei with a guided tour or organise your own event in Patarei with an option to order prison-catering for your event!

 Make your reservations at email@example.com.
 Check for more information under attractions!

 Culture Park Patarei presents the history of Patarei sea fortress-prison and also carries out various events throughout the year.

 In 1828 Nicholas I of Russia mandated the building of the sea fortress of Patarei.
-Completed in 1840, it is located on area of 4 hectares (10 acres).
+Introduced as a cannon battery in 1840, the fortress occupies a seafront area of 4 hectares (10 acres).